 Myth: If someone is not severely underweight, it is not that big of a problem.

 Fact: Many individuals who struggle with eating disorders are not classified as underweight.
-Those who are diagnosed with bulimia and binge eating disorder often have a normal BMI or are classified as overweight.
-Though there are many health complications that occur due to a severely low BMI, there are health consequences that accompany binge eating, purging, and over-exercising.
+Those diagnosed with bulimia and binge eating disorder often have a normal BMI or are classified as overweight.
+Though many health complications occur due to a severely low BMI, there are health consequences that accompany binge eating, purging, and over-exercising.

 Myth: People who have eating disorders are only doing it for attention.

 Fact: Many individuals who have an eating disorder often go to great lengths to hide their symptoms.
 This is often out of fear that someone will make them stop or out of shame.
 Those who begin to lose weight due to their eating disorder may enjoy positive comments they receive about their appearance initially, but the attention becomes unwanted as their eating disorder progresses.